 I don’t know about you, but I’m a sucker for interior design.
-Always have been, always will be.
+Always have been, always will be, I have worked with the griffin design interior design denver team several times already.
 When I was a kid, I binge-watched HGTV like it was the Cartoon Network and every day was Saturday morning.
 I guess I’ve just always loved how people’s personalities shine through in their personal spaces – through their choice of lighting, wall decor, and upholstery.
 And that certainly didn’t change when it came time for me to shop for my first year dorm at the University of Virginia.

 I spent an ungodly amount of time this summer fretting over my dorm room: how I was going to arrange the furniture, decorate, organize, clean – the whole shebang.
 So, I figured I’d pass on my new collegiate residential wisdom along with the rest of the Prospect team.
 I asked our lovely staff members to send me snapshots of their college spaces, along with a short blurb about them – their favorite item(s) in their dorm, dorm shopping tips, or any organization or design suggestions.
 Below, you’ll find the fabulous submissions I received: